gulnoor/jekyll-theme-doodle/README.md

-# Doodle: A [Jekyll](https://jekyllrb.com/) theme for playful and creative aesthetic
+# Doodle: A [Jekyll](https://jekyllrb.com/) blog theme for a playful and creative aesthetic

 ## Table of Contents